Azure/fleet/docs/howtos/crp.md

 * `maxSurge` determines the number of additional clusters, beyond the required number, that will receive resource placements.
 It can also be set as an absolute number or a percentage.
 The default is 25%, and zero should not be used for this value.

-    - Setting this parameter to a lower value for this parameter will result in fewer resource placements on additional clusters by Fleet, which may slow down the rollout process.
+    - Setting this parameter to a lower value will result in fewer resource placements on additional clusters by Fleet, which may slow down the rollout process.

     -  <details><summary>How Fleet interprets this value</summary>